ashcrow/tbd/doc/commctl.rst

 Via RPM
 ~~~~~~~

-If you want to roll your own RPM the spec file can be found in ``contrib/package/rpm/commissaire.spec``.
+If you want to roll your own RPM, the spec file can be found in ``contrib/package/rpm/commissaire.spec``.
-On RHEL/CentOS/Fedora based systems you will also need to make sure to have an rpm build environment set up.
+On RHEL/CentOS/Fedora based systems you will also need to make sure to have an RPM build environment set up.
 This includes packages such as:

 * rpm-build